manikbhandari/cnn-text-classification/README.md

-# src-nn4nlp-text-classification
+# Text classification using pytorch
-This is the code for text classification using [Yoon Kim's model](https://www.aclweb.org/anthology/D14-1181.pdf).
+This is an easy to understand code for text classification using [Yoon Kim's model](https://www.aclweb.org/anthology/D14-1181.pdf) written in pytorch.

 ### Data preparation
 Input data must be in three files: